zoeblairfriedman/ruby-oo-object-relationships-collaborating-objects-lab/README.md

 #### `Song.all`

-This class method should return all `Artist` instances.
+This class method should return all `Song` instances.

 #### `Song.new_by_filename`

 This method will do four things:

 1. It must parse a filename to find the song name and artist name. (_Hint: every file separates the song and artist with a `" - "`_).
-Now we put those values to use.

-2. From here, we will create a new song instance using the string we gathered from the filename.
+2. From here, we will create a new song instance using the song name we gathered from the filename.

-3. We'll also want to associate that new song with an artist.
+3. We'll also want to associate that new song with the appropriate artist.
 Use the `artist` attribute accessor to assign this

 4. Return the new song instance.